-The aim was to develop a project that leverages the methodologies and best practices of each organisation.
-The result was an integrated district whole school development model, addressing infrastructure development, curriculum support, social welfare and leadership in schools, which could be implemented at a district level.
+KST is a collaboration between Kagiso Trust and the Cyril Ramaphosa Foundation.
+The collaboration emerged from the experience of both entities in the implementation of their respective Whole School Development programmes.
+The aim was to develop a programme that leverages the methodologies and best practices of each organisation.
+The result was an integrated District Whole School Development model, addressing infrastructure development, curriculum support, social welfare and leadership in schools, which could be implemented at a district level.

-In March 2013, KST and the Free State Department of Education entered into Memorandum of Understanding (MoU) to improve education in the Free State province.
-The MoU, between KST and the FSDoE, served as a vital component in the transformation of basic education in South Africa.
-The nature of the KST partnership with the Free State Department of Education, has contributed significantly towards getting the programme off the ground.
+In March 2013, KST and the Free State Department of Education (FSDoE) entered a Memorandum of Understanding (MoU) to improve education in the Free State province.
+This MoU served as a vital component in the transformation of basic education in South Africa.
+The nature of the KST partnership with the FSDoE, has contributed significantly towards getting the programme off the ground.

-The combined financial leveraging has been accompanied by strategic and technical leveraging to ensure that the vision of KST is realised, that is, leveraging each partners’ strategic and technical expertise.
+The combined financial leveraging has been accompanied by synergised strategic and technical expertise to ensure that the vision of KST is realised.

 DISTRICT WHOLE SCHOOL DEVELOPMENT MODEL